How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Method 3: Exchange Online Export Office 365 Mailbox to PST Using PowerShell

-First thing there is no such option available to directly export PST from Office 365 online mailbox via PowerShell.
+First thing, there is no such option available to directly export PST from Office 365 online mailbox via PowerShell.
 There is no such PowerShell cmdlet command available in Office 365 (like the New-MailboxExportRequest command ).

-• Using the Powershell command user can synchronize Office 365 Outlook Online account with a desktop-based MS Outlook.
+• Using the PowerShell command user can synchronize Office 365 Outlook Online account with a desktop-based MS Outlook.
 And then using Import / Export feature one can export Office 365 emails to PST using Outlook.

 • Script delegation full access, Outlook Online bind to the delegated mailbox, and export to PST.
 Technically very likely possible but I think, no one ever tried to do it.
 Well, after trying scripts, I found that it is quite complex to Export PST.